Soergel bimodules for universal Coxeter groups: The -colored Temperley-Lieb 2-category

 \begin{defn} The \emph{$S$-colored} or \emph{$n$-colored Temperley-Lieb 2-category} $\STL$ is the $\ZM[\d]$-linear 2-category with objects $S$, having the following presentation.
 There is a generating 1-morphism from $b$ to $r$, for each pair of distinct elements $b \ne r \in S$.
 Therefore, a general 1-morphism can be represented uniquely by the (non-empty) sequence $\un{x} = s_1 s_2 \ldots s_m$ of colors through which it passes, satisfying $s_i \ne s_{i+1}$ for all $i$.
 We read 1-morphisms from right to left, so that $\un{x}$ has source $s_m$ and target $s_1$.
 We say the 1-morphism has \emph{length} $\ell(\un{x}) = m$ (this is not additive under composition; it would be additive if we set $\ell(\un{x})=m-1$ instead).
 For instance, the identity 1-morphism of any object $s \in S$ has length $1$.
 We represent a composition of 1-morphisms diagrammatically as a sequence of dots on the line, separating regions of different colors.

 \begin{example} The $1$-morphism $brgryb$: $\ig{1}{1morexample}$. \end{example}

 The 2-morphisms are generated by colored cups and caps.
-More precisely, for each $b \in S$ and for each $r \in S \setminus b$ there is a cap map $brb \to b$ and a cup map $b \to brb$, as pictured below. \igc{1}{cupcap} There are two types of relations, which hold for every possible coloring of regions.
+More precisely, for each $b \in S$ and for each $r \in S \setminus b$ there is a cap map $brb \to b$ and a cup map $b \to brb$, as pictured below. \igc{1}{cupcap} In these diagrams, morphisms are read from bottom to top.